You are here:

 Cisco on Trial in Queens

 Caption: The Brooklyn Daily Eagle reported on a dramatic moment in what it later called the “Jamaica school wars.”
 Samuel B. Cisco tried to enroll his children, who were Black, in the local segregated white public school.
 White school administrators denied them admission.
 Mr. Cisco then refused to send his children to the segregated “colored” school.
-Officials responded by charging him with violating New York’s law requiring school attendance for children."
+Officials responded by charging him with violating New York’s law requiring school attendance for children.

 Samuel B. Cisco, a Black man, lived in Jamaica, in Queens County.
 At the time of this newspaper article, in 1896, Queens was not yet part of New York City, and Jamaica was a small town surrounded by a rural landscape.
 Mr. Cisco ran a successful scavenger business.
 He and his wife Elizabeth had six children.1 Although Mrs. Cisco is less visible in the article, she worked alongside her husband and continued their fight for years after his passing.

-In coordination and collaboration with many of their Jamaica neighbors, the Ciscos worked tirelessly to challenge segregation and inequality that affected their children’s education.
+In coordination and collaboration with many of their Jamaica neighbors, the Ciscos worked tirelessly to challenge the segregation and inequality that affected their children’s education.

 Speaking to a reporter in 1896, Mr. Cisco explained: “I and my father and mother have paid taxes in Jamaica for eighty years, yet I am denied a place in the school near my house, while Irishmen, Italians and Dutchmen who have been here only three months, can go in these, although covered with dirt.”
 He continued, “I am a man of means in business here and yet on September 3, when my three children were sent to school where my neighbors’ children attend, they were put out and sent home crying.
-The colored school is three-fourth of a mile further away than the white School No. 3, and it is in the low swampy portion of the village and they are not taught as well as the children of the white schools.”3
+The colored school is three-fourths of a mile further away than the white School No. 3, and it is in the low swampy portion of the village and they are not taught as well as the children of the white schools.”3

 -